PreethiSAP/Philips-Hair-Straightener/Philips Hair Straightener.md

 9. Gently slide the down the straightener in one go (Maximum 5 seconds).
 Avoid stopping the straightener in between to avoid overheating.
 10. Slowly turn the straightener (inwards/outwards) to create curly flicks at the hair ends.
 11. Repeat step 6-8 to style the rest hair.

+> ## **After Use**

+> Switch off and unplug the product.
+> Completely cool the product by placing it on a heat-resistant surface. .
+> Clean the product using damp cloth before storing it.
+> Store the product in safe and dry place.
+The product can also be hanged using the hanging loop (6).

+## **Warranty**

+This product is covered under warranty on any defect/damage for 2 years  from the purchase date.
+Philips India Ltd. provides repair free of cost at any authorized Philips service centres during the period of warranty.

+> **The warranty is not applicable if:**
+> 1. Product is used against user manual
+> 2. Defects caused due to improper use.
+> 3. Repaired from unauthorized person.
+> 4. Inappropriate warranty card.
+> 5. Product used for commercial purpose.

+## **Service**

+Contact authorised Philips Service Centres for any information or troubleshoot.

+[Visit](www.philips.com) for a list of authorized Philips service centers or [contact] our consumer care at (1800 102 2929) (Toll free) or (1860 180 1111) standard call rates apply.